How a PhD Student Unlocked 1 Bitcoin Hidden In DNA - Slashdot

 Holy shit...that is awesome

-I remember that episode (Score:2)
+I remember that episode (Score:4, Interesting)

 Picard received one section of the private key after the mysterious death of his old mentor - but he didn't know what it was at first, since they don't use money anymore in the 24th century.
 However they eventually figured out where more parts of the private key were, even though a Klingon captain and Tara King tried to interfere.
 Finally they got to the last planet, where the shapeshifter lady from DS9 gave a little holographic presentation.